MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ## Yield Farming

-The Mavryk Finance platform produces several liquid tokens in its ecosystem, such as the different LP “receipt” tokens from the p2p lending (known as “m” tokens) and its own native MVK governance token.
+The Mavryk Finance platform produces several liquid tokens in its ecosystem, such as the different LP “receipt” tokens from the p2p lending (known as mTokens) and its own native MVK governance token.
 As part of the strategy to increase on-chain liquidity, a liquidity pool of MVK/XTZ will be launched with initial liquidity provided by the bootstrapping contributions from the public.

 Initially, the liquidity should be sufficient to enable low-slippage trading at reasonable volumes as providing liquidity for the MVK/XTZ pair is incentivized by a series of yield/liquidity farms.